What are Cenotes?

 Cavern Diving here in the Tulum area has a very good safety record.

-The guide has to be a Full Cave Diver and DM
+The guide has to be a Full Cave Diver and Dive Master/Instructor

 Don't hesitate to ask to see his/her credentials.

-Guides dive in full cave equipment, ie 2 tanks.
+The guide dives in full cave equipment, including 2 tanks

 The maximum size of the group is 4.